pwillard/CBASIC/manual.md

 The `CIRCLE` statement will allow you to create a full circle, a partial circle or an ellipse using a single Basic statement.

 The only arguments required to make a circle are the center point coordinates _(x,y)_ and a radius "r", all other arguments are optional.
-The radius "r" specifies the circleREMs radius in units from 0 to 255, each unit of measurement is equal to one point on the screen.
+The radius "r" specifies the circle's radius in units from 0 to 255, each unit of measurement is equal to one point on the screen.

 The optional "color" specifies an available color 0-8, default is the foreground color.

-The height/width ratio "hw" is optional, it specifies the ratio or the circleREMs "width" to itREMs "heigth", if not specified, a value of 256 is used (1:1).
+The height/width ratio "hw" is optional, it specifies the ratio or the circle's "width" to it's "heigth", if not specified, a value of 256 is used (1:1).
 A value less than 256 results in a circle "wider" than it is high, a value over 256 results in a circle "Higher" than it is wide.

 The start & end options allow you to draw just part of a circle (an arc).
 To use this option, specify the point where the arc is to begin (0-255), insert a comma, and then the point where it is to end (0 - 255).
-The starting point (0) for any circle is equivalent to 3 oREMclock on a clock, 64 would be 6 oREMclock, 128 would be 9 oREMclock and 192 would be 12 oREMclock.
+The starting point (0) for any circle is equivalent to 3 o'clock on a clock, 64 would be 6 o'clock, 128 would be 9 o'clock and 192 would be 12 o'clock.
 To use the start and end options, you must specify the "hw" ratio, for a normal arc, use *hw=256*.

 [TIP]
 For more information on the CIRCLE statement, refer to the Extended Color Basic Manual.